What Kinds of Services Will You Need to Maintain Independence After Vision Loss?

 - Independent living and personal management such as preparing meals, managing money,labeling medications, making home repairs, enjoying crafts and hobbies,and shopping.

 - Learning about using a computer or tablet, using a phone, and telling time

 - Job training and vocational rehabilitation services such as vocational evaluation, job training and placement, workplace adaptations, and workplace technology

 - Counseling and peer support groups to help you and your family members with adjusting to vision loss and managing stress and depression.

 What Types of Benefits Are Available to Me?

-Legal blindness entitles you to some benefits such as as income tax exemption, Social Security.
-Other benefits such as property tax exemptions and accessible public transportation may vary from state to state, but every state offers vision rehabilitation services that can help with independent living and/or employment.
+Legal blindness entitles you to some benefits, such as income tax exemptions and Social Security.
+Other benefits, such as property tax exemptions and accessible public transportation, may vary from state to state, but every state offers vision rehabilitation services that can help with independent living and/or employment.

 Don't Give Up